tldrcode/tldrcode.com/_languages/javascript.markdown

 - Type: Prompt
   Description: Displays as a prompt.
   Syntax: window.prompt (text_or_prompt, default_value);
-  Example: window.prompt ("What your name is?, "Type your name here");
+  Example: window.prompt ("What is your name?, "Type your name here");
-  Example_Description: Displays "What your name is?" and auto-fills the textbox with "Type your name here."
+  Example_Description: Displays "What is your name?" and auto-fills the textbox with "Type your name here."

 - Type: Alert
   Description: Displays message that must be accepted to continue.